 He recently led Preston-Eastin, a Tulsa manufacturer, in their lean conversion.
 They were successful with setup reduction (averaging over 60% improvement) and kaizen improvement activities reducing the lead-time, or throughput time, from several weeks to a few days.
 Visual pull signals and strategic planning have aided in delivering standard product and Engineered To Order (ETO) product faster than the industry standard expected by the customer.
 This delivery lead-time phenomenon is responsible for increased sales in a down economy.

-David is leading CareFusion of Mannford, Oklahoma in their Lean conversion.
+David lead CareFusion of Mannford, Oklahoma in their Lean conversion.
 They have improved processes (in one case reducing rework and scrap about 60% or more), reduced changeovers (averaging over 60% improvement).
 We completed an administrative kaizen eliminating many hours of paperwork associated with work orders (sheets of paper were reduced from 110 pages to 5 pages).
-The throughput time, or lead time, was reduced from 130 days to 18 days over a 6 month period in the first value stream of product and the second value stream is expected to be reduced from 185 days lead time to about 40 days within the next few months.
+The throughput time, or lead time, was reduced from 130 days to 18 days over a 6 month period in the first value stream of product and the second value stream was reduced from 185 days lead time to about 40 days.
 The Work In Process (WIP) time for each value stream will be less than one week.
 The next steps include converting four value streams to Lean including the Sales and Operations process through the entire supply chain and level loading the entire plant to meet the needs of the distribution centers.